 So why not use a margin for error on tight calls?

-MLS and the A-League have chosen not to use calibrated lines or Hawk-eye technology, instead preferring the naked eye to analyse the freeze frame while looking for anything they categorise as "clearly and obviously wrong."
+MLS has chosen not to use calibrated lines or Hawk-eye technology, instead preferring the naked eye to analyse the freeze frame while looking for anything they categorise as "clearly and obviously wrong."
+However, the Australian A-League moved away from this method due to many controversial calls and now used the Hawk-eye tech.
+MLS looked at introducing it for 2020, but there are not enough cameras at all grounds to implement it consistently and the cost was prohibitive -- MLS also does not have goal-line technology for this reason.

 Why not look for "daylight" between defender and attacker?